(CNN) — Mexico City began as the home of an ancient empire and grew into a massive, modern metropolis.

 With more than 20 million people pulsing through its streets, it's one of the world's largest cities.
 That big-city bustle brings with it delicious food, massive markets and more cultural events in a day than anyone can ever keep track of.

-There's lavish wealth, devastating poverty and a lot to discover in Mexico's sprawling capital:
+There's lavish wealth, devastating poverty and a lot to discover in the sprawling capital of Mexico:

 1. Looking to set a quirky record?
-Mexico City might be the world's best place to do it.
+Try it here.

 One big perk of having so many people in the same place: It's easy to set a record if you can persuade enough of them to do the same thing at the same time.